kubesphere/helm-charts/src/main/gitlab/doc/advanced/external-nginx/index.md

 ## TCP services in the external Ingress Controller

 The GitLab Shell component requires TCP traffic to pass through on port 22 (by default; this can be changed).
-Ingress does not directly support TCP services, so some additonal configuration is necessary.
+Ingress does not directly support TCP services, so some additional configuration is necessary.
 Your NGINX Ingress Controller may have been [deployed directly](https://github.com/kubernetes/ingress-nginx/blob/master/docs/deploy/index.md) (i.e. with a Kubernetes spec file) or through the [official Helm chart](https://github.com/helm/charts/tree/master/stable/nginx-ingress).
 The configuration of the TCP pass through will differ depending on the deployment approach.

 ### Direct deployment